 S/W DRIVER CONTROLLER FUNCTION 1 Disable Transmitter - Clear the TXENA bit of the Transmit Control Register Ethernet MAC finishes packet currently being transmitted.
 2 Remove and release all TX completion packet numbers on the TX completion FIFO.
 3 Disable Receiver - Clear the RXEN bit of the Receive Control Register.
 The receiver completes receiving the current frame, if any, and then goes idle.
 Ethernet MAC will no longer receive any packets.
 4 Process all Received packets and Issue a Remove and Release command for each respective RX packet buffer.
 RX and TX completion FIFO's are now Empty and all MMU packet numbers are now free.
 5 Disable Interrupt sources - Clear the Interrupt Status Register Save Device Context - Save all Specific Register Values set by the driver.
-6 Set PDN bit in PHY MI Register 0 to 1 7 The internal PHY entered in powerdown mode, the TP outputs are in high impedance state.
-8 Write 0 to the "EPH Power EN" Bit located in the configuration register, Bank 1 Offset 0.
-9 Ethernet MAC gates the RX Clock, TX clock derived from the Internal PHY.
-The EPH Clock is also disabled.
+6 Set PDN bit in PHY MI Register 0 to 1 Note: This bit must not be set when the device is in external PHY mode.
+7 The internal PHY entered in powerdown mode, the TP outputs are in high impedance state.
+8 Write to the "EPH Power EN" Bit located in the configuration register, Bank 1 Offset 0.